horrorho/LiquidDonkey/README.md

 ### Help!
 I would be grateful if any knowledgeable persons would be able to assist with:
-- The iCloud API call for retrieving all the available snapshots, rather than just the latest.
+- Rather than relying on the latest MBSBackup/ MBSSnapshot and deriving the other two, what is the iCloud API call for retrieving all the available snapshots?
 - The MBSFile block specifies a 160-bit file checksum/ signature.
 It's not plain SHA-1.
 What is the algorithm?